Epping, Essex

-Epping is the terminus for London Underground's Central line.
-The town has a number of historic Grade I and II and Grade III listed buildings.
+Epping forms part of the London commuter belt; it is the eastern terminus of the London Underground's Central line, and the town lies just outside the M25 London Orbital Motorway.
+The town has a number of historic Grade I and II* and Grade II listed buildings.
 The weekly market, which dates to 1253, is held each Monday.

-In 2001 the parish had a population of 11,047 which increased to 11,461 at the 2011 Census.
+As well as the town itself, the parish also includes Coopersale and Fiddlers Hamlet.
+At the 2021 census the parish had a population of 12,547 and the built up area had a population of 10,695.

 Epping became twinned with the German town of Eppingen in north-west Baden-Württemberg in 1981.